DivergentCodes/jwtblock/README.md

       --redis-user string   Redis username
       --verbose             Verbose CLI output

-Use "jwt-block [command] --help" for more information about a command.
+Use "jwtblock [command] --help" for more information about a command.
 ```

 ## Configuration